joshuaslate/terraform-starters/README.md

 This repository contains (hopefully) plug-and-play Terraform and CircleCI configurations to set up infrastructure and CI/CD pipelines for different types of applications.

-This is currently a work in progress and shouldn't be used in production in its current state.
+This is currently a work in progress and probably shouldn't be used in production in its current state.

 ## Install